Statement of Purpose

 The aims and objectives of the Association are as follows:

-- To promote communication and the exchange of information among the membership;
+- To facilitate and promote the networking, communication and the exchange of information relevant to the profession and industry amongst the membership;

-- To promote an awareness of the admission and transfer policies among post-secondary educational institutions;
+- To promote an awareness of the admission and transfer policies, systems and reporting, and transcription practices amongst post-secondary educational institutions;

 - To promote and support of research, policy studies and other investigations into the practice and management of registrarial administration;